 \section{Lattice Gauge Theory}

-In the first example, we discussed the implementation of the quantum simulator for the toric code, where the ground state is given by a stabilizer state, and the extension to more complex stabilizer states is straightforward.
+In the first example, we discussed the implementation of the quantum simulator for the toric code, and the extension to more complex stabilizer states is straightforward.
 In the following, we will show that our approach can also be extended to systems with non-commuting terms in the Hamiltonian.
 As an example, we focus on a three-dimensional $U(1)$-lattice gauge theory \cite{Kogut1979}, and show that dissipative ground state cooling can also be achieved in such complex models.
-Such models have attracted a lot of recent interest in the search for `exotic' phases and spin liquids \cite{Moessner2001,Motrunich2002,Hermele2004,Levin05}.
+Such models have attracted a lot of recent interest in the search for `exotic' phases and spin liquids \cite{Moessner2001,Motrunich2002,Hermele2004,Levin2005}.
 The three-dimensional setup consists of spins located on the links of a cubic lattice (see Fig. \ref{fig1}d).
 The lattice structure for the spins can be viewed as a corner sharing lattice of octahedra with one site of the cubic lattice in the center of each octahedra.
 The Hamiltonian for the $U(1)$ lattice gauge theory takes the form